uyuni-project/uyuni/.github/ISSUE_TEMPLATE/RRTG.md

 name:  RRTG
 about: Use this template for the RRTG role
 title: 'RRTG Week '
-labels: qa-squad, testsuite review, testsuite
+labels: qe-squad, testsuite review, testsuite
 assignees: ''

----

 ---